 These micro-breweries are the absolute cream of the crop.
 Their brands are the top award-winning breweries in all of San Diego County and winners of more blue ribbons than many countries in Europe can claim to have received.
 Ironically, they are within a 4-mile radius of Mission Valley’s Hotel Circle, (see map) not by chance but by design.
 Strategically, speaking their line of thinking is that the more out-of-towners to sample their beer the greater the likelihood that you’ll clammer to your favorite liquor store back home to carry their beer.
 It’s called forced distribution.

-Please take a close look at each of the three maps, and make note of crossing of Highway 8 and the Interstate 5 Freeway are what ties all three of these maps together into being one map with each map being a piece of a bigger map.
+Please take a close look at each of the four maps, and make note of crossing of Highway 8 and the Interstate 5 Freeway are what ties all three of these maps together into being one map with each map being a piece of a bigger map.
 The numbers in the text correspond to their location on each map.
 As always, each brewery was personally reviewed (in this case several times) because we only recommend what we experienced and found to be good enough for our best friend.
 We enjoyed our brew hopping adventure and think you will too.

 Micro-Brewery Tour of Bay Park